Chapter 8 : The Shrieking Shack

 I am halfway through the door, but they haven’t so much as noticed me.
 I am struck and frozen.

 Sirius grins and takes her waist in his arms and kisses her back, half giggling the entire time, still completely unaware of me watching them.
 His mouth meets her lips, her neck, her chest, as she erupts into a wild fit of laughter.
+It is with a rush of anger and embaarassment that I finally recognize her: It was Marlene.

 My heartbeat grows fast and I turn, a hot flush seething through my face.
 Suddenly, I’m feeling light headed.
 I shut the door quietly behind me.
 I walk as best I can down the stairs and back towards where corner where Emmeline, Remus and a few others are still blissfully and drunkenly laughing together.